ulkuguneysu/Time_Series_Analysis/README.md

  <img src="Images/trends_1996_2018.png">

-We observe multiple pozitif and negative trends and seasonalities.
+We observe multiple positive and negative trends and seasonalities.

 > Check Property Value Change Between 1996 and 2018